 So you have considered your audience, and you know your message, now how do you get the audience involved?
 It is more than asking questions and showing slides, it is putting something in their hands, it is incorporating movement, it is using as many of their senses as possible to get them and keep them involved.

 Nearly every book on public speaking skills written within the last 15 years has a section on telling stories, but don’t just tell a story, show it.
-If you were riding a bike, then show it; if you were going over something, show it; if you were involved in a heated conversation, show it; if you were throwing a ball, show- never just tell a story, but show it, use gestures and plenty of them.
+If you were riding a bike, then show it; if you were going over something, show it; if you were involved in a heated conversation, show it; if you were throwing a ball, show it.
+Never just tell a story, but show it.
+Use gestures and plenty of them.

-Once you had delivered the main thrust of your PowerPoint presentation and have involved the audience, leave them wanting more.
+Once you have delivered the main thrust of your business PowerPoint presentation and have involved the audience, you always want to leave them wanting more.
 Be concise in your closing remarks.
 Highlight the high points and then be on your way.
-Too many speakers close with their main points but continue to drag on thinking that re and re-emphasizing will make the message stick.
+Too many speakers close with their main points but continue to drag on thinking that re-emphasizing will make the message stick.
 When it is time to end, then end.
 Don’t keep re-covering the topics and never introduce new material.
 If you have considered the audience, gotten them involved, then you can make a quick recap and let their involvement continue to speak after you have stopped.